Vocational Education and Training (VET), also known as Career and Technical Education (CTE), refers to skill-based education and training.

 Move into a different career

-Upon the completion of vocational training in Australia, students are usually given a diploma or a certificate.
+Upon completing vocational training in Australia, students receive diplomas or certificates.
 International students who complete a vocational education may search for a job or enrol in a university education program in Australia.

 2. Different Qualifications and Courses